If you’ve been arrested or charged with a

 if the defendant “pleads to the sheet.”
 This means the defendant

-pleads guilty or no contest to the entire criminal complaint (all the
+pleads guilty or no contest to the entire criminal complaint (all the charges).

-inclined to more lenient sentences.
+to more lenient sentences.

 Plea or Trial - After several months of negotiations and court proceedings the moment